 We use both whole group lessons and the Daily 5 rotation stations for literacy instruction.
-In the Daily 5 rotations students choose a variety of literacy centers to work at (Read to Self, Read to a Partner/ Listen to reading, Word Work, and Work on Writing.
-While students work at centers, teachers are able to meet with small groups of students to give direct instruction on a variety of writing, reading, and spelling strategies based on each student's unique needs.
+In the Daily 5 rotations students choose a variety of literacy centers to work at (Read to Self, Read to a Partner/ Listen to reading, Word Work, and Work on Writing.)
+While students work at centers, teachers are able to meet with small groups or individual students to give direct instruction on a variety of writing, reading, and spelling strategies based on each student's unique needs.

-There is no official reading homework, but we ask that families make time to read 20 minutes a day as part of a healthy lifestyle.
+There is no reading log to turn in each week, but we ask that families make time to read 20-30 minutes a day as part of a healthy lifestyle.

 What should my child read at home?